webpy/webpy.github.com/multiple_apps.md

 Here is a hack to support decoupling urls for multiple applications using web.py

-support we have two applications `blog` and `wiki` and we want to put them in same project.
+suppose we have two applications `blog` and `wiki` and we want to put them in same project.

 This is the main driver.